erroronline1/caro/readme.md

     on units"))
 ```

 Users can see their information in the profile section for transparency reasons.
-They can modify their profile picture and set individual application settings.
+They can modify their profile picture, set individual application settings and renew their token on their own.

 ![user screenshot](http://toh.erroronline.one/caro/profile%20en-fullpage.png)